rivera-bl/nvim-dotfiles/README.md

 ## TODO

 - [x] build vagrant box from alpine box
+- [x] install
+    - [x] xclip (or similar)
+- [ ] install 256 colors terminal
+- [ ] change keyboard language
+- [ ] swap esc keys

 - [ ] manage folder structure of programs,docker,vagrant
 - [ ] share folder from host on vagrant
-- [x] install
-    - [x] xclip (or similar)
 - [ ] check how to run this box fast and consistently on windows
     - [ ] write a bootstrap script